 Child Care Resource & Referral (CCR&R) has made a commitment to offer high-quality, foundational professional development opportunities to child care providers in various settings.
 The identified goals are to:

-Iowa's Early Childhood and School Age Professional Workforce Registry (i-PoWeR) is a comprehensive registry where you can find and enroll in the Department of Human Services (DHS) approved professional development opportunities related to early childhood and school-age professionals.
+Iowa's Early Childhood and School Age Professional Workforce Registry (i-PoWeR) is a comprehensive registry where you can find and enroll in the Department of Health and Human Services (HHS) approved professional development opportunities related to early childhood and school-age professionals.
 It will also maintain a record of your professional achievements.
 Approved training opportunities can be accessed by visiting i-PoWeR.

-Additional trainings approved by DHS can be accessed on the DHS website here.
+Additional training approved by HHS can be accessed on the HHS website.

 Training Name